^

 • use of other hepatotoxic drugs.

 Data on the risk of postoperative complications in patients taking methotrexate are contradictory.
-For some, methotrexate does not increase the risk of developing early postoperative infections or other complications during the observation year.
+According to some of them, methotrexate does not increase the risk of early postoperative infections or other complications during the year of observation.
 In patients receiving methotrexate, a decrease in the frequency of exacerbation of rheumatoid arthritis in the postoperative period is noted.

-Indications for cancellation of methotrexate before surgical operations: old age, renal failure, uncontrolled diabetes mellitus, severe liver and lung damage, taking glucocorticosteroids> 10 mg / day.
+Indications for discontinuing methotrexate before surgery: old age, renal failure, uncontrolled diabetes mellitus, severe liver and lung damage, taking glucocorticosteroids >10 mg/day.

 Side effects